 “Forget Mark Zuckerberg’s vision of VR meetings; the industrial metaverse bridges digital and physical worlds in a way that’s actually useful.”

-This analysis explains where enterprise XR is delivering value in 2026, how deployment models are evolving, and what enterprise decision-makers must prioritise to scale successfully.
+This analysis explains where XR is delivering value in 2026, how deployment models are evolving, and what decision-makers should prioritise to scale successfully.

 Is Enterprise XR Infrastructure-Ready in 2026?